Oakland County Juneteenth Art & Essay Contest

 Artwork Requirements

-All artwork must be relevant to the theme, Juneteenth: What does Freedom and Equality mean to me?
+All artwork must be relevant to the theme, Journey to Juneteenth: What Does Freedom Mean Today?
+Create artwork that represents the journey to freedom, the meaning of Juneteenth, or what freedom and community look like today.
 Art can include painting, drawing, collage, carving, sculpture, or other visual art.
-A clear, unedited picture of the artwork must be submitted by May 30, 2025.
+A clear, unedited picture of the artwork must be submitted by Friday, May 29, 2026.
 The physical artwork will be requested from the winner.

 Essay Requirements